Azure-Samples/ms-identity-javascript-nodejs-tutorial/2-Authorization/2-call-graph-with-passport/README.md

 There is one project in this sample.
 To register it, you can:

-- follow the steps below for manually register your apps
+* follow the steps below for manually register your apps
-- or use PowerShell scripts that:
+* or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  * **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
-  - modify the projects' configuration files.
+  * modify the projects' configuration files.

 <details>
    <summary>Expand this section if you want to use this automation:</summary>

 > :warning: If you have never used **Microsoft Graph PowerShell** before, we recommend you go through the [App Creation Scripts Guide](./AppCreationScripts/AppCreationScripts.md) once to ensure that your environment is prepared correctly for this step.

-1. Ensure that you have PowerShell 7 or later which can be installed at [this link]([this link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3)).
+1. Ensure that you have PowerShell 7 or later which can be installed at [this link](https://learn.microsoft.com/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3).
 1. Run the script to create your Azure AD application and configure the code of the sample application accordingly.
 1. For interactive process -in PowerShell, run: